-They kept using healing magic to restore her body to perfect shape, before completely dismantling it in a myriad of agonising ways, again and again and over again.
+They kept using healing magic to restore her body to perfect shape, before completely dismantling it in a myriad of agonising ways, again and again, and again.
 A never-ending cycle of suffering that slowly ate at her sanity and mind.

 Their current foray into the mountains had two main objectives: the first was to scout the enemy numbers and determine the location of the enemy gathering, and the second was to capture Aylin Merza or silence her at any cost.

-In addition to being labelled a criminal for her actions thus far, she was in enemy hands, and if she broke under the ongoing torture and divulged any information, she’d officially be labelled a traitor and executed by The Hands.
+In addition to being labelled a criminal for her actions thus far, she was in enemy hands, and if she broke under torture and divulged any information she’d officially be labelled a traitor and executed by The Hands.

 The [Commander] sighed as he rode along.

 “Something on your mind, sir?”